aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/assignment-baseline-collection/_index.md

 ---
-title: "Project Management Baselines using Aspose.Tasks"
+title: "Read, Update, and Delete Assignment Baselines with Aspose.Tasks for .NET"
-linktitle: "Project Management Baselines using Aspose.Tasks"
+linktitle: "Read, Update, and Delete Assignment Baselines with Aspose.Tasks for .NET"
 second_title: "Aspose.Tasks .NET API"
 description: "Learn how to read baselines and manage project management baselines efficiently with Aspose.Tasks for .NET."
 date: 2026-03-19